In 1996, the trajectory of Masha Bodrova’s life changed forever.

-Sitting in the interviewer’s seat is Rachel Andrews, who has been working with HopeChest for 19 years.
-As VP of Community Partnerships, Rachel leads the team responsible for managing all aspects of community partnerships, both locally and internationally.
-She also travels frequently to our overseas offices and CarePoints around the globe for ongoing relationship building.
+Sitting in the interviewer’s seat is Rachel Andrews, who has been working with HopeChest for 20 years.
+As VP of International Operations, she travels frequently to our overseas offices and CarePoints around the globe for ongoing relationship building and program development.

 ABOUT THE GUEST